cnio-bu/protter/README.md

 or may be downloaded directly from the
 [PRIDE database](https://www.ebi.ac.uk/pride/)
-([Perez-Riverol et al. 2019](https://doi.org/10.1093/nar/gky1106)) by specifying a PRIDE project accession.
+([Perez-Riverol et al. 2019](https://doi.org/10.1093/nar/gky1106)) by specifying one or more PRIDE project accessions.

 ## Dependencies